DanielBrito/competitive-programming/README.md

 # Competitive Programming

-I think competitive programming is an awesome opportunity for those who want to improve their programming skills because it pushes us to think creatively, and helps us to put into practice that math knowledge we thought we'd never use in order to solve practical problems.
+I think competitive programming is an awesome opportunity for those who want to improve their programming skills because it pushes us to think creatively, and helps us to put into practice that math knowledge we thought we'd never use in order to solve real life problems.

 These are my solutions to some problems from several programming platforms, contests, and interviews.